stanfy/icfpc2014/EVENTS.md

 17:55 24.07 - %    =     \...o.....

 15:19 25.07 - Contest started.
 Some is reading task, someone still is working on other projects but all already thinking about Lambda-Man. #stanfy #icfp2014 hash tags to use in twitter %)

+18:31 25.07 - Team is reading doc and start to say first assumptions